 Control Measures of Rots:

-- Avoid too much of water and ensure to avoid water logging especially in rainy season.
+- Avoid too much water and ensure to avoid waterlogging especially in the rainy season.

-- Water only when needed especially drought and soil dry conditions.
+- Water only when needed especially in drought and soil dry conditions.

 - Remove all the affected plants immediately before spreading to other planting areas.